dario-marvin/MasterMind/README.md

 # MasterMind
-Command line MasterMind game implemented in Smalltalk
+MasterMind game implemented in Smalltalk for Pharo 6.1